A little about Forget Me Not

 Sarah lives with her mother in Savannah, GA.
 Her father is deceased.
 Sarah and Owen dated their junior and senior years in high school.
 One dreadful rainy night, Sarah picks up her nephew from a friend’s house.
 On the way home she has an accident.
 Her nephew almost dies, is hospitalized for two months and in physical therapy for a year.
 Devastated, Sarah withdraws from everyone, including Owen, because she feels a heavy guilt that she hurt her nephew and is unworthy of love.

 After graduating, Owen goes off to college.
-Owen still loves Sarah, but feels rejected and because Sarah rejected him, he has a one-night fling after a party.
-The girl becomes pregnant, but doesn’t want a baby in her life at that time.
-She signs all parental rights over to Owen.
+Owen still loves Sarah, but feels rejected.
+He decides to get on with his life and marries a woman who he thinks wants the same life as he does.
+When she becomes pregnant, it's all over.
+She stays with Owen until the baby is born, then signs all parental rights over to Owen.
 Owen’s brother and wife take in the baby girl while Owen finishes college.
 Owen’s brother passes away during Owen’s third year of college, due to Leukemia.
 After graduation, Owen finds a position as an engineer near his daughter.
 His daughter, Emma, still lives with his brother’s wife until Owen gets settled in and is able to care for her.

 Now, four years later Owen is back in town.
-Sarah’s mother passes away and leaves Creative Gifts to her.
+Sarah’s mother has passed away and left her shop, Creative Gifts, to her.
 While in town for his daughter’s birthday, Owen runs into Sarah at the post office one morning.
 He can tell Sarah still has feelings for him.
-His feelings haven’t changed towards her.
-He mentions he needs gifts for a four-year-old girl and Sarah gives him her card.
+His feelings haven’t changed towards her either.
+He mentions he needs gifts for a four-year-old girl and Sarah gives him her business card.

 The line inside the post office flowed from the first customer waiting, all the way back to the entrance.
 A fleeting glimpse at several of the faces revealed not many were in a much better mood than she was.
 They’d tolerated the long wait, though from the look on their faces some had begun to lose their patience, their arms laden with letters and packages.